-The Board of Trustees urges parents and students to exercise sound judgment, based upon the standard of appropriateness for the school setting.
+The Board urges parents and students to exercise sound judgment, based upon the standard of appropriateness for the School setting.
 For example, clothing exposing bare midriffs and short shorts and skirts will not be allowed.
-The Superintendent or his or her designee is hereby authorized to promulgate regulations consistent with the provisions of this policy.
+The Executive Director or his or her designee is hereby authorized to promulgate regulations consistent with the provisions of this policy.